 Help Kids Stick To Safe Routines

 Depending on the school, COVID-19 safety policies and procedures may differ.
 The recommendations for children under the age of five may vary from those children who are really eligible for the COVID-19 vaccine.
 If the amount of new COVID-19 cases in your region starts to climb, keep an eye on your child’s school’s rules.
-There is a tendency for the amount of COVID-19 cases to follow a similar trend in the surrounding neighbourhood.
+There is a tendency for the amount of COVID-19 cases to follow a similar trend in the surrounding neighborhood.